 The operating lease liabilities summarized above do not include variable common area maintenance (CAM) charges, which are contractual liabilities under the Company's Bothell, Washington lease.
 CAM charges for the Bothell, Washington facility are calculated annually based on actual common expenses for the building incurred by the lessor and proportionately billed to tenants based on leased square footage.
-For the three months ended March 31, 2021 and 2020, approximately \$19,000 and \$20,000 of variable lease expense (CAM) was included in general and administrative operating expenses on the condensed consolidated statements of operations, respectively.
+For the six months ended June 30, 2022 and 2021, approximately \$47,000 and \$39,000 of variable lease expense (CAM) was included in general and administrative operating expenses on the condensed consolidated statements of operations, respectively.

 The minimum lease payments above include the amounts that would be paid if the Company maintains its Bothell lease for the five-year term, starting February 2019.
-The Company has the right to terminate this lease after three years on January 31, 2022, by giving prior notice at least nine months before the early termination date and by paying a termination fee equal to the sum of unamortized leasing commissions and reimbursement for tenant improvements provided by the landlord amortized at 8.0% over the extended term.
+The Company has the right to terminate this lease after three years on January 31, 2022, by giving prior notice at least nine months before the early termination date and by paying a termination fee equal to the sum of unamortized leasing commissions and reimbursement for tenant improvements provided by the landlord amortized at 8.0% over the extended term

-On September 1, 2018, the Company entered into a lease agreement with a limited liability company controlled by Dr. Phillip Frost, a director and a principal shareholder of the Company (see Note 10 - Transactions with Related Parties).
-The lease term is three years with an optional three-year extension.
-On an annualized basis, straight-line rent expense is approximately \$58,000, including fixed and estimable fees and taxes.
+On September 1, 2021, the Company entered into a three-year lease extension with a limited liability company controlled by Dr. Phillip Frost, a director and a principal stockholder of the Company (see Note 10 - Transactions with Related Parties).
+On an annualized basis, straight-line rent expense is approximately \$62,000, including fixed and estimable fees and taxes.

-For the three months ended March 31, 2021 and 2020, operating lease expense, excluding short-term leases, finance leases and CAM charges, totaled approximately \$57,000 and \$44,000, respectively.
+For the six months ended June 30, 2022 and 2021, operating lease expense, excluding short-term leases, finance leases and CAM charges, totaled approximately \$16,000 and \$114,000, respectively, of which \$31,000 in the period was to a related party.